Sara Newmark, VP of Social Impact | July 2018

 - Photosynthesis = "making life from light"

-And how does soil work?
+How does soil work?

 Since soil is only created in relationship with microbes, and since 85 to 90% of plant nutrient acquisition is microbially mediated… guess what that means?
 Without microbes, plants would starve to death!

 It was over 70 years ago that human vanity replaced organic processes with lifeless chemistry- also known as conventional agriculture.
-And it’s no surprise: Chemical applications and inputs that kill the microbial community in the soil have a profound impact on soil formation.
+And it’s no surprise: chemical applications and inputs that kill the microbial community in the soil have a profound impact on soil formation.
 As a result, carbon is no longer being introduced into the soil.

 Why does this matter?